UPWELLING

 Processing methodology

-: First, statistical distributions and corresponding wind roses were created at each station of the National Tide Gauge Network (RMN) ISPRA, using wind speed and direction data from January 1, 2023, to December 31, 2023.
-Wind speed and direction were selected to identify the areas most favorable for the occurrence of the upwelling phenomenon.
-To account for the Coriolis force, directions parallel to the coast were chosen in the Northwest sector for the Tyrrhenian Sea and in the Southeast sector for the Adriatic Sea.
-Each directional sector has a width of 30°.
-Additionally, only winds with an intensity greater than 3 m/s were chosen.
-For each station, the ratio between the number of selected events (according to the procedure described above) and the total number of recorded data was calculated, obtaining an upwelling frequency (expressed as a percentage) that allows identifying the coastal areas most potentially exposed to the phenomenon.
+First, the statistical distributions and the corresponding wind roses were created at each station of the ISPRA National Mareographic Network (RMN), using the wind speed and direction data from 1 January 2024 to 31 December 2024.
+The speed and direction of the wind were selected with the aim of identifying the areas most favorable to the occurrence of the upwelling phenomenon.
+To take into account the Coriolis force, the directions parallel to the coast were chosen in the North West sector for the Tyrrhenian Sea and in the South East sector for the Adriatic Sea.
+Each directional sector has an amplitude of 30°.
+Furthermore, only winds with an intensity greater than 3 m/s were chosen.
+For each station, the ratio between the number of events selected (according to the procedure described above) and the total number of data recorded was calculated, obtaining an upwelling frequency (expressed as a percentage) which allows identifying the coastal areas most potentially exposed to the phenomenon.

 Update frequency